-How much electricity does a PC use it is rather difficult to calculate because many factors do affect the electricity consumption.
+How much electricity a PC uses is rather difficult to calculate because many factors affect electricity consumption.

-In average, a computer can consume between 60 to 300 Watts, but this is only a very rough estimation.
+On average, a computer can consume between 60 to 300 Watts per hour, but this is only a very rough estimation.

 If you know the power consumption of your PC, the calculator below can be used to estimate the energy consumption and the electricity cost of a PC.